What happens if you don't drive your car

 If you know that your car isn’t going to be driven for some time, there may be some things that can be done to ensure that, the next time you use it, it’ll still be in excellent condition.

-Firstly, you should fill it up with fuel.
+Filling your car up with fuel may seem counterproductive when you don't plan on driving, but it can help protect the tank.
 Water is less likely to form in a petrol tank that’s full.
 Over time, too much water can cause further issues with the vehicle, including damaging the injectors and rusting the engine on the inside.
 A full tank also means that you’re ready for any journey without having to worry about a stop at the petrol station.